marcelolerendegui/BME547_Final_Project/design/protocol.rst

    * - Key
      - Description
    * - 'filename'
-     - List of strings with the name of the files
+     - String with the name of the zip file
-   * - 'format'
-     - List of strings with the format of the files: PNG, JPEG or TIFF
-   * - 'description'
+   * - 'user_hash'
-     - List of strings with any user description of the images
+     - A String with the user hash
    * - 'data'
      - The WHOLE zip file converted to a 64base string.

-The return value is a tuple with the status and string:
+The return value is a dictionary with the following information

-.. list-table:: Upload Image Return Value
+.. list-table:: Upload Multiple Images Return Value
    :widths: 10 40
    :header-rows: 1